benitomartin/mlops-chicago-rides/README.md

     </p>

-As the number of rows is too big and environmental variable was set up to decide how many rows to query.
+As the number of rows is too big and environmental variable (`DATA_SIZE`) was set up to decide how many rows to query.
 However, the prices distribution for the first 1 million rows shows a big concentration in the first 100 USD.
 In order to detect outliers, the `z-score` is calculated for each query, so that the outliers are removed depending on the number of rows downloaded.

 <p>
     <img src="/images/clean_prices.png"/>
     </p>

-For the distance preprocessing, the first approach was to plot the pickup and drop off locations on a map and histogram (from the data w/o outliers), to see the distribution.
+For the distance preprocessing, the first approach was to plot the pickup and drop off locations on a map and histogram (excluding outliers), to see the distribution.

 <p>
     <img src="/images/distance_map.png"/>